thetriggestcove/dsc-installing-r/README.md

 quit()
 ```

-Then tell it `n` for no saying you don't want to save your workspace!
+Then tell it `n` for no saying you don't want to save your work space!

 Now unless you're some sort of masochist, you're never going to actually run R from your terminal for your data science projects.
 We need to get an IDE to help us out!

 ## RStudio

 Just like Python, there are many ways to interact with R as a programming language.
-One of the most popular choices at the moment, for reasons that will be made clear very soon, is [RStudio]().
+One of the most popular choices at the moment, for reasons that will be made clear very soon, is [RStudio](www.rstudio.com).
 It can be a bit confusing when getting into the world of R because [RStudio](https://rstudio.com/products/rstudio/download/) the IDE is created by [RStudio PBC](https://rstudio.com/) the company.
 As a fun fact, RStudio the company just announced that it is now a Public Benefit Corporation meaning that "corporate decisions must both align with this mission, as well as balance the interests of community, customers, employees, and shareholders".
 That's not super relevant to our install, but if you do talk to anyone in the R world, this was a very big deal.